Employer Policy Recommendations to Support Employees Who Are Caregivers

 9. Training for Managers

-• Description: Educate managers on supporting employees with caregiving responsibilities and foster a culture of empathy.
+• Recommendation: Educate managers on how to support employees with caregiving responsibilities and foster a culture of empathy.

 • Benefits: Ensures consistent and fair treatment across teams.